Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Results

-Fig.~\ref{fig:efficiencies} shows the time history of the SFE (eq. \ref{eq:sfe}) for the HFS (left panel) and the FS (right panel) runs, measured from the 3D row simulations.
-These measurements are derived from the three-dimensional raw simulation data.
-The upper axes of this figure show the time in units of the corresponding free-fall times (see \S\ref{sec:numerics}). \\
+Fig.~\ref{fig:efficiencies} shows the time history of the SFE (eq. \ref{eq:sfe}) for the HFS (left panel) and the FS (right panel) simulations, measured directly from the 3D raw simulation data.
+The upper axes of this figure show the time in units of the corresponding free-fall times (see \S\ref{sec:numerics}).

-As can be seen, in both cases, the present SFE increases over time, reaching large values within one free-fall time of the initial gas density.
-This is due to the lack of stellar feedback in both simulations.
-Although both curves look similar, they exhibit an important difference.
-The HFS (panel a) simulation reaches 20\%\ efficiency within a fraction of the free-fall time.
-In contrast, the FS (panel b) takes twice that time (in units of the free-fall time) to reach a similar value.\\
+As can be seen, in both cases, the { instantaneous} SFE increases over time, reaching large values within one free-fall time of the initial gas density.
+This behaviour is due to the absence of stellar feedback in both simulations or the limited supply of gas within the simulation domain available for the cloud to accrete.
+Although both curves share some similarities, they exhibit an important difference, the HFS (panel a) simulation reaches 20\%\ efficiency within a fraction of the free-fall time.
+In contrast, the FS (panel b) takes twice that time (in units of the free-fall time) to reach a similar value.
+On the other hand, note that the final 2 Myr of evolution of the FS simulation behave very similarly as the entire duration of the HFS one, suggesting that, after this time, the FS simulation has engaged in a similar regime as HFS.

-Fig.~\ref{fig:efficiencies} also shows the SFR over time (blue solid lines, right $y$ axes).
-Similarly to the SFE, the SFR exhibits substantial growth in both cases, although in the FS case (see Sect. \ref{sec:low_eff}), the growth is modulated by accretion flows into the cloud from larger scales, which provide a strong increase in gas mass at the lower levels of the densities of the clouds, without an instantaneous increase of star formation, which takes longer to occur.
-The substantial growth of the SFE is the product of gravitational collapse, and it is sustained until feedback from massive stars destroys and disperses the cloud \citep{ZA+12, Colin+2013, Kim+21, suin2023stellar}. \\
+Fig.~\ref{fig:efficiencies} also shows the SFR over time (blue solid lines, right $y$-axes).
+Similarly to the SFE, the SFR exhibits substantial growth in both cases, although in the FS case (see Sect. \ref{sec:low_eff}), the growth is modulated by accretion flows into the cloud from larger scales, which inject mass at low density into the clouds, without an instantaneous increase of star formation, which takes longer to occur.
+The substantial growth of the SFE is the product of gravitational collapse \citep[e.g.,][]{Zamora-Aviles+18}, and it is { expected to continue} until feedback from massive stars destroys and disperses the cloud \citep[see, e.g.,][]{ZA+12, Colin+2013, suin2023stellar, Guszejnov+2022}. \\

 It is important to note that the masses of real molecular clouds hardly remain constant as they evolve.
 As numerical work has shown since long ago, molecular clouds are in a continuous dynamical exchange of mass, momentum, and energy with their surroundings \citep[e.g., ][]{Bania_Lyon80, Vazquez-Semadeni+95, Ballesteros-Paredes+99a}.
 In particular, molecular clouds are likely to be formed by the convergence of large-scale diffuse flows \citep{Ballesteros-Paredes+99a, Hennebelle_Perault99, Heitsch+05, VS+06}, and as a natural consequence, their masses evolve continuously \citep[e.g.,][]{Heitsch_Hartmann08, VS+09, ZA+12,ZA+14}.
 In the FS, the mass of gas with number density grater that $100 \, \ppcc$ is $\sim 2.4 \times 10^3 \, \Msun$ at the onset of star formation and increases to $\sim 3 \times 10^3 \, \Msun$ when the SFE reaches 10\%.
 Indeed, in both of our simulations, the dense (with $n > 100 \, \ppcc$) gas mass increases over time, as it accretes from its lower-density surroundings.
 This has the important consequence that, although the stellar mass increases over time, so does the dense gas mass, and therefore the instantaneous SFE does not increase as much \citep[see also][]{Gonzalez-Samaniego+20}. \\